 Global Azure Virtual 2020 UK & Ireland

 Has some of you know I have my fair of traveling to the UK and Ireland.
 So it made all sense to also speak there and I’m very proud to got the possibility to do so.
 You can watch my session on the first day of the event – 23 April.
 Go to https://azureglobalbootcamp2020.azurewebsites.net/ and signup for the event!
 It will be awesome too!!!

-When we talk about free SSL certificates the Let’s Encrypt initiative is the market reference.
-It is an awesome initiative but today I want to talk about something that is super easy to implement under Azure Web Apps.
+The Let’s Encrypt initiative is the market reference when we talk about free SSL certificates.
+It is a great initiative, but today, I want to talk about something super easy to implement under Azure Web Apps.

-In Azure Web Apps we have not the option to add a free, yes you read it, FREE!!!
+In Azure Web Apps, we now have the option to add a free, yes, you read it, FREE!!!
 SSL/TLS certificate.
-With this feature you can create a certificate that can be used for SSL Binding for the selected sub-domain.
+With this feature, you can create a certificate that can be used for SSL Binding for the selected sub-domain.
 App Service Managed Certificates are free of cost and fully managed by App Service to maintain the safety and security of your site at the highest level.
 This feature comes with some limitations:

 - No support for wildcard certificates